 In March 2019, the Company entered into a Senior Credit Facility with a syndicate of banks to, among other things, (i) expand the multi-currency revolving line of credit from \$300 million to \$400 million, (ii) extend the maturity of the Company's Senior Credit Facility from May 2020 to March 2024 and (iii) modify certain other provisions of the credit agreement including a reduction in pricing.
-The Senior Credit Facility is comprised of a \$400 million revolving line of credit and previously provided for a \$200 million term loan.
-At November 30, 2020, there were \$255.0 million of borrowings under the revolving line of credit and no borrowings under the term loan.
-As of that date, \$139.9 million was available for borrowing under the revolving line of credit.
+The Senior Credit Facility is comprised of a \$400 million revolving line of credit and previously provided for a \$200 million term loan

 The Senior Credit Facility also provides the option for future expansion, subject to certain conditions, through a \$00 million accordion and/or a \$200 million incremental term loan.
 Borrowings under the Senior Credit Facility bear interest at a variable rate based on LIBOR or a base rate, ranging from 1.125% to 2.00% in the case of loans bearing interest at LIBOR and from 0.125% to 1.00% in the case of loans bearing interest at the base rate.
-In addition, a non-use fee was payable quarterly on the average unused amount of the revolving line of credit ranging from 0.15% to 0.3% per annum, based on the Company's net leverage.
+In addition, a non-use fee is payable quarterly on the average unused amount of the revolving line of credit ranging from 0.15% to 0.3% per annum, based on the Company's net leverage.

 In November 2019, the Company used the proceeds from the sale of the EC&S segment to pay off the outstanding principal balance on the term loan.
 In conjunction with the repayment, the Company expensed, within, "Financing costs, net" in the Condensed Consolidated Statements of Operations, the remaining \$0.6 million of associated capitalized debt issuance costs.
+To reduce interest costs, the Company paid down \$45 million on the revolving line of credit in the three months ended February 28, 2021 with available cash on hand.
+At February 28, 2021, there was \$210.0 million of borrowings under the revolving line of credit and \$185.7 million of available borrowing capacity under the revolving line of credit.